 Two-factor authentication takes a traditional authentication method, like username and password, and layers another piece of authentication on top of that.
 That might be a one-time passcode that is sent out-of-band through a text message.

-Multifactor authentication takes a completely different approach - it takes three types of authentication:
+Multifactor authentication (MFA) takes a completely different approach - it takes three types of authentication:

 - Knowledge factors, like your passwords.